chinchalinchin/being-and-death/docs/source/01_being.md

 There is a reason for this: Death as a subject is repellant to individual understanding.
 Its very definition presupposes the limit of the knower; That is to say, Death is inherently unknowable.
 Death can only be understood through the mechanisms of analogy and metaphor, via the circuituous and torturous route of empty symbolism, for when we turn our attention directly to the object of Death it reveals itself as something which is not to be found in our Being.

-We can be aware that we will eventually die, we can perceive others passing from this world, we can even in unique circumstances perceive the manner of our own Death, but none of this gets us any closer to the experience of Death, none of this allows us to see what it is like to die.
+We can be aware that we will eventually die, we can perceive Others passing from this world, we can even in unique circumstances perceive the manner of our own Death, but none of this gets us any closer to the experience of Death, none of this allows us to see what it is like to die.
 Our experience and awareness of experience will never be extended into Death itself.
 We never see Death for what it is, because it is Nothing, the absence of our Being.
 Death is the point where experience and awareness stops.

 In this way, we mean Death exists beyond the limit of understanding, in a way that it destroys that which it transcends.
 For our Being in the world is inextricably tied to an understanding of our Being, so much so we may be tempted to posit Death as that which removes this possibility from our Being, and thus annihiliates our Being.
 In this way, as a result of the unknowability of Death, the ontological necessity between our Being and knowledge emerges, for if our Being and Death are inverses and if Death is by definition unknowable, then it must follow that our Being is that which is knowable.
 The provisional aim of this work is to show this unknowability metaphysically precedes and constrains Being, and that furthermore this constraint imposes upon Being an ontological character.
 Death, in the unknowability of its Nothingness, illuminates Being.